akngs/dviz/README.md

 *   [Google Visualization API](https://developers.google.com/chart/interactive/docs/index) (optional to render core charts)

-You can explicitly load optional javascript files using `script` tags, but you can also let DViz load them when they are needed.
+You can explicitly load optional javascript files using `script` tags, but you can also let DViz to load them when they are needed.

 ## Browser Support